Roles: UX and Usability Researcher, Information Architecture Designer, Content Designer, Visual Designer

 The staff intranet at my place of work, like many staff intranets, had grown unwieldy and unmanageable.
 It was a generally agreed upon problem that it wasn’t usable for staff.
-What we needed was an intranet that was easy and intuitive to use, and we needed to know what staff found easy and intuitive.
+What we needed was an intranet that was easy and intuitive to use, and to design this intranet I needed to know what staff needed, what they wanted, and how they mentally modeled and navigated work information.

 To this end, I developed a three pronged study in which we: